xiaosihuangsi/2025-python/README.md

-# 🐍 Python Lab
+# Python Lab

+Welcome to the Python Lab!
-Welcome to **Python Lab** — an evolving collection of hands-on Python mini-projects, tools, and exercises to sharpen programming skills and explore various domains!
+This repository contains a growing collection of hands-on Python mini-projects, tools, and exercises, built to strengthen programming skills and explore various topics.

 Each project is organized into its own independent, modular folder for clarity and scalability.
-The long-term goal is to develop over 100+ practical mini-projects across different areas.
+The goal is to develop over 100 practical mini-projects across different areas.

 ---